oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

     connection = oracledb.connect(user="hr", password=userpwd, dsn=dsn)

-The :meth:`oracledb.ConnectParams()` and :meth:`ConnectParams.get_connect_string()`
+The :meth:`oracledb.ConnectParams()` and
-functions can be used to construct a connect descriptor string from the individual components, see :ref:`usingconnparams`.
+:meth:`ConnectParams.get_connect_string()` functions can be used to construct a connect descriptor from the individual components, see :ref:`usingconnparams`.
 For example:

 .. code-block:: python